smaddlsoft/documentation/content/applications/productivity/documents.rst

    .. image:: documents/sub-workspaces-creation.png
       :alt: Create sub-workspaces from the left menu

+.. _documents/management:

 Documents management
 ====================

 When selecting or opening a document, the right panel displays different options.
-On the top, additional options might be available: :guilabel:`Download`, :guilabel:`Share`, :guilabel:`Replace`, :guilabel:`Lock` or :guilabel:`Split`.
+At the top, additional options might be available: :guilabel:`Download`, :guilabel:`Share this selection`, :guilabel:`Replace`, :guilabel:`Lock` or :ref:`Split <documents/split>`.
 It is also possible to :guilabel:`Open chatter` or use the :guilabel:`Move to trash` option.

 .. image:: documents/right-panel-options.png
    :align: center